 This enhanced and comprehensive service will enable your institution to interpret significant policy changes in the sector and manage circumstances impacted by evolving social, economic, and political developments.
 You will have access to:

 - Four reports presented quarterly throughout the year, covering transnational education trends and higher education policies, data security, R&D, Intellectual Property (IP), as well as an annual summary report.

 - Four workshops, run on a quarterly basis, covering policy interpretation, financial frameworks, tax and legal considerations and best practice in data protection and individual information protection.

 - Explanatory presentations will be provided which will explore the topics raised by the reports, and individual clinic sessions will be available during the workshops to provide participants with advanced knowledge and understanding, as well as the opportunity to interact and network with fellow participants.

 Topics of the four workshops and four reports:

-There will be one workshop organised and one report released each quarter (in June, September and December 2022, and in March 2023).
+The reports and workshops will be delivered in September, October, November 2022 and January and March 2023.
 The sequence of the topics may change based upon the availability of speakers and experts.

 Service Fees (+VAT)